 I have endured every possible trauma to be imagined.
 I always called myself “God’s red-headed step-child” because I seem to be the punch line to everyone’s joke.
 Between verbal and emotional abuse from my parents, rape, and trauma from marriage, I couldn’t imagine surviving.

 The more I overcame a situation, more was put on my plate.
 I became so physically ill that my son stopped growing in my womb.
 By the time I was 26, everything seem to be crumbling around me.
-I had 2 kids, a destroyed marriage (husband had an affair with a 15-year-old girl and is in prison), no relationship with my mother, and no job.
+I had 2 kids, a destroyed marriage, no relationship with my mother, and no job.

 I was constantly dissociating, having traumatic flashbacks of what was happening in my life, and self-harming to cope with the pain.
 Everything around me was a trigger.
 People laughing, playing, touching each other, kids, adults, it didn’t matter.
 It all caused me to hyperventilate and cry.